invoiceninja/invoiceninja.github.io/docs/selfhost.md

 <p>Configure your virtual host, create a database and point your browser to http://your.domain.com/setup and follow the bouncing ball!</p>

-### Method 3: Installing on CentOS 8
+### Method 3: Installing on CentOS 8 / Ubuntu 20.04

-<p>Technically computers has a very helpful step by step guide on how to install Invoice Ninja V5 from scratch onto CentOS, you can access the guide <a href="https://forum.invoiceninja.com/t/install-invoice-ninja-v5-on-centos-8/4293">here</a></p>
+<p>Technically computers has a very helpful step by step guide on how to install Invoice Ninja V5 from scratch onto CentOS, you can access the guide <a href="https://forum.invoiceninja.com/t/install-invoice-ninja-v5-on-centos-8/4293">here</a>.
+If Ubuntu is more your flavour you can follow his awesome guide <a href="https://forum.invoiceninja.com/t/install-invoice-ninja-v5-on-ubuntu-20-04/4588">here</a></p>

 ## Installing Invoice Ninja (Docker)
 <p>If you prefer to use Docker, we have a dedicated repository with detailed instructions on how to get started <a href="https://github.com/invoiceninja/dockerfiles">HERE</a></p>